Caribbean Court of Justice: CCJ Trust Fund

 The CCJ is funded through an independent Caribbean Court of Justice Trust Fund.
 The Trust Fund was developed to promote financial independence of the Court from political interference.
 It was established with roughly US$100 million from initial contributions of the member states by way of loans from the Caribbean Development Bank and other possible lenders.

-Select contributions by state were reportedly: Jamaica contributing US$28.7 million, Trinidad and Tobago: USD$31.6 million; Barbados: USD$13.5 million; and Guyana: USD$8.8 million.
+Select contributions by state were reportedly: Jamaica contributing US$28.7 million, Trinidad and Tobago: USD31.6 million; Barbados: USD13.5 million; and Guyana: USD8.8 million.

 This income from the fund is expected to finance the expenditures of the Court (remuneration of judges and other employees, operation of the court) in perpetuity and was calculated on a 10-year projection.
 This keeps the CCJ from depending on the largesse of governments and keeps it free from their administrative control.
 The CCJ Trust Fund is administered by a board of trustees drawn from various regional bodies including the following persons or their nominees: the secretary-general of the Caribbean Community; the vice-chancellor of the University of the West Indies; the president of the Insurance Association of the Caribbean; the chairman of the Association of Indigenous Banks of the Caribbean; the president of the Caribbean Institute of Chartered Accountants; the president of the Organisation of Commonwealth Caribbean Bar Associations; the chairman of the Conference of Heads of the Judiciary of Member States of the Caribbean Community; the president of the Caribbean Association of Industry and Commerce; and the president of the Caribbean Congress of Labour.